-The first quarter of 2013 ended with increases in value in the public market indices.
-However, these increases coincided with a decrease in the number and value of initial public offerings ("IPOs") and mergers and acquisitions ("M&As").
-These dynamics continue to lead to a difficult fundraising environment for venture capital firms and for venture-backed companies, particularly those in the middle stages of development.
+The third quarter of 2013 ended with increases in value in the public market indices.
+These increases coincided with an increase in the number and value of IPOs and M&A transactions.
+Fundraising by venture capital firms continued to be challenging and concentrated to a small number of funds.
+These dynamics continue to lead to a difficult fundraising environment for venture-backed companies, particularly those in the middle stages of development and those focused on sectors in which Harris & Harris Group invests